Maxine M. Harrington

 Email Professor Harrington

-Courses: Health Law, Torts, Medical Malpractice, Bioethics & the Law Seminar, and Remedies
+Courses: Health Law, Torts, Advanced Torts, Medical Malpractice, Bioethics & the Law Seminar, and Remedies

 Professor Harrington has been member of the faculty since 2003.
 She is currently serving as Associate Dean for Academic Affairs where she oversees the law school’s curriculum, academic policies, and academic planning and scheduling.